 IslandsPH.com is a new type of information resource for the Philippines.
 We are in the first phase of development at this time, dedicated to building a kid-friendly, fun interactive encyclopedia type experience where visitors of all ages can come to explore and learn about the country and people.
 The intended audience for this site is anyone wanting to explore and learn about the Philippines in an engaging and fun way.

-Different regions of the country are presented together with information about how people live, play, work, climate, cuisine, history and government.
+We present regions of the country together with information about how people live, play, work, climate, cuisine, history and government.
 This is especially important in a country like the Philippines which has such an extensive range of cultures, climates, geographic features, languages just to name a few.
 It is a country of over 7,600 beautiful islands with the glue holding it all together likely being the friendly and strong family values of its people, regardless of the diverse nature of its many communities.
-I’ve been very fortunate to be able to work and live in many countries around the world, not only across Asia but also North America and Europe.
-One defining characteristic of the Philippines is how foreigners come here to visit and/or work, fall in love with the country and people, and never want to leave.
-This happens in many places, but it seems to be a universal constant of the country, not the exception.

 Future phases of the development will merge community, member, and travel related services into the site.
 Our main focus of providing an engaging and informative environment to see and learn about the country will always remain, but in time we will integrate other services as appropriate.